akononovicius/physRisk-content-repository/articles/2013/lots-of-activities-during-the-summer-of-2013.md

 Conference on Noise and Fluctuations](http://icnf.wordpress.com/)" will be held.
-During the conference Vygintas Gontis will be giving an oral presentation "Fluctuation analysis of three agent group herding model" (coauthor Aleksejus Kononovičius).
+During the conference Vygintas Gontis will be giving an oral presentation "Fluctuation analysis of three agent group herding model" (coauthor Aleksejus Kononovicius).
 The related article should be also published in the conference proceedings.